jiho/discr/README.md

     library("discuss")

-[Split deployments]

 By default `discuss` works in the current directory.
-Set its working directory to the place where your deployments are with
+Set its working directory to the place where your deployments will be

     disc_setwd("/path/to/your/deployments")

-Set this project's settings with
+Set this project's default settings with

     disc_conf()
     ?disc_conf

+Split the raw data into deployments with

+    disc_split_deployments(raw="/path/to/raw/daily/data")

 Then run analysis commands with